Yasmani Grandal Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to allow 65 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (65 total, 1.3 per game).

-- Lorenzen gets the start for the Tigers, his eighth of the season.
-He is 2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched.
+- Rodriguez (4-4) gets the starting nod for the Tigers in his 11th start of the season.
+He's put together a 2.19 ERA in 61 2/3 innings pitched, with 61 strikeouts.

-- In his last appearance on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, giving up five earned runs while surrendering five hits.
+- In his last time out on Tuesday, the left-hander tossed five innings against the Kansas City Royals, allowing two earned runs while surrendering eight hits.

-- In seven games this season, the 31-year-old has amassed an ERA of 4.08, with 7 strikeouts per nine innings.
-Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.